data61/anonlink-entity-service/deployment/README.md

 Out of scope for this documentation, for AWS there is a good tutorial [here](https://github.com/coreos/kube-aws).

-Recommended worker instance type is `r3.4xlarge` - spot instances are fine as we handle node failure.
+Recommended AWS worker instance type is `r3.4xlarge` - spot instances are fine as we handle node failure.

 # Provision cluster resources